mckinsey/vizro/vizro-core/docs/pages/user-guides/customizing-css.md

     }
     ```

-    This will change the background color for any HTML element with the `card` class.
+    This changes the background color for any HTML element with the `card` class.

 **Tip:** You can also test your CSS live by editing the CSS attributes in the "Elements" panel.
 For example, temporarily add `background: blue; note that this change will be lost upon reloading the page.